Anujan/disenchant-champ-shards/README.md

 ## Restrictions
 This only works on Windows.
 I don't have access to a macOS laptop so I can't test it.
 Feel free to make a PR with support for macOS :)

+## Will I get banned?
+You shouldn't as it uses official APIs provided by Riot https://developer.riotgames.com/docs/lol#league-client